maxfierrog/maxfierrog.github.io/content/posts/tensors-signals-kernels/index.md

 ### Signals and Systems

 ### Kernel Methods

+[^kernel-semantics]: These two "kernels" received their names for a superficial reason -- because the symbols that represent them show up inside other symbols.
+One could imagine that people started calling them "kernel" independently just to avoid saying the phrase "that term in in the middle" while pointing at a blackboard.
+As such, the connecting view of the convolution and reproducing kernels in this piece does not "generalize" to kernels in other contexts (many of which received their names the same non-profound reason).

 [^axiom-choice]: When considering infinite-dimensional vector spaces, this statement is true if and only if one admits the axiom of choice.
 Perhaps this was another motivation of Axler's restriction to finite-dimensional vector spaces.